Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 \paragraph{Design and Integration} \textit{StatEval} is built with a modular architecture that cleanly separates model handling from evaluation logic.
 The package is designed for seamless integration with internal eBay infrastructure while remaining easily adaptable to open-source and external environments.
-It supports two primary backends: vLLM for offline evaluation and OpenAI for online inference—both compatible with any OpenAI-style endpoint, including locally hosted vLLM, SGLang \cite{zheng2024sglangefficientexecutionstructured}, TensorRT-LLM or commercial models.
-Its modular design enables straightforward integration of new backends or third-party libraries.
+It supports two primary runtime interfaces: local vLLM for offline evaluation and OpenAI-style HTTP endpoints for online inference.
+Engines that expose OpenAI-compatible APIs (e.g., vLLM or SGLang \cite{zheng2024sglangefficientexecutionstructured}) can be integrated with minimal changes; other engines require adapters.
+In this paper, we use vLLM for offline evaluation.